No results found. Try again with different words?

 Step 3 – To translate a line of the content, you need to click on the matching translation field for each line and provide the translation.
 Once you have added all translations, click on “Complete” to create the translated page.

-Keep in mind that you will not be able to click the “Complete” button until you provide all translations.
-If you need to pause translating, just click on the “Back to list” button.
-This will save you current progress and take you back to the page list.
+This will save your current progress and take you back to the page list.
 To mark the translation in progress, you will notice that the “+” icon changed to the “cogs” icon.
 You can resume translating the page any time you want by clicking this icon.

 Once you complete your translation and click the “Complete” button, the translated version of your page will be automatically added and linked with the original.
 The page list shows that existing translated versions are represented by a “pencil” icon instead of a “+” icon to mark that the translation exists.

-When it comes to the page content, your designs will be automatically copied, and original content will be replaced with the translated content:
+When it comes to the page content, your designs will be automatically copied, and the original content will be replaced with the translated content:

 Great, you just created your page translation.